Menu Close

 When I lived in Bukit Bintang, Kuala Lumpur, I used to walk to work everyday, and I would pass by this restaurant called “Dining in the Dark“.
 It intrigued me to no end.

-What is Dining in the Dark restaurant?
+What can it be?
 Do the customers really eat in the dark?
 But why would anyone want to do that?

 Usually, I’m not one to wait around for someone to take me on adventures.
 If I wanted to do something, I’d go and do it, preferably on my own.

 However, I figured this particular experience would be best shared with someone.
-So I waited.
-For a long time.
-Until 2019, when I finally managed to convince someone to come with me.
+So I waited till I was finally able to persuade someone to come with me.

 The concept of dining in a fully darkened restaurant was first invented in Paris in 1997, and continued to gain popularity since then.
 In 2003, a French entrepreneur collaborated with a blind foundation to start the first international chain of restaurants in the dark.